 sees Brian Rutland obtain the use of the Eel Pie Island Ballroom in April, courtesy of owner Michael Snapper

-Having outgrown the capacity of the Barmy Arms, Brian Rutland’s Grove Jazz Band performs the first of a series of (informal) gigs there, but after a few months, turns up to find Arthur Chisnall has booked Ken Colyer in his place, thereby gazumped
+Whilst I have seen mentions of The Hugh Douglas Orchestra, a dance band very popular in the area, playing at such venues as St Mary’s Hall, and Twickenham Palais as well as Eel Pie Island Hotel during the 1940s and early 1950s, by and large music was no longer being played in the ballroom.
+However, having outgrown the capacity of the Barmy Arms, Brian Rutland’s Grove Jazz Band performs the first of a series of (informal) gigs there, after having approached owner Michael Snapper over the use of his ballroom ‘literally gathering dust’.
+However, after a few months, Brian turns up to find Arthur Chisnall has booked Ken Colyer in his place, thereby gazumped

 Jazz Parade in Twickenham – Brian Rutland and The Grove Jazz Band – 1956